mtgenius/uncube/README.md

-# uncube
+# MTGeni.us Uncube

-A collection of custom resources for an unset-themed cube.
+This repository contains a collection of resources for perfecting the _Uncube_, a cube dedicated to cards that are only legal in cubes.